cogentcore/cogent/README.md

 * textview rendering not taking into account bottom scrollbar

-* Post-save commands don't select tab unless there is an error -- prevents overwriting eg., Find

 * Need some way of selecting the tabs via keyboard -- maybe just go back to having it focus on tabs for panel nav keys, but it is nicer to go directly to the relevant panel.  but then need another key..

 * Find currently always starts at top and searches all open trees -- need to at least document that.
 Not sure that there is a much better way of doing it in terms of flexibly specifying what to search over..

-* Replace in TextView, based on Find interface: add find / replace bar to top of Find panel

 * C-c C-c coming up in the wrong window!